gamemanual0/gm0/source/docs/software/getting-started/using-android-studio.rst

 .. tip::

-   Occasionally the app will fail to start on the robot controller, leaving the drivers station in a disconnected state.
+   Occasionally the app will fail to start on the robot controller, leaving the driver station in a disconnected state.
 If this occurs you can open the terminal and run

    :code:`adb shell am start -n com.qualcomm.ftcrobotcontroller/org.firstinspires.ftc.robotcontroller.internal.PermissionValidatorWrapper`